pg-support/supt-km/docs/1. FAQs/Products/Spark 40/Can the user use mobile phones to update Spark 40's firmware.md

-# Can I use other ways to update Spark 40's firmware
+# Can the user use mobile phones to update Spark 40's firmware

 No, Spark 40 firmware update currently must be performed with a computer.